jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 * A Search: time slot, party, location
 * The reservation function need to take into account capability of the restaurant on how to organize tables.

 This is a normalized data model, as it is easier and really for reservation there is one transaction on a simple object.
-Restaurant and customer are read model in  this context.
+Restaurant and customer are read models in  this context.

-Out side of authentication APIs, login, password... we need few api to do reservations.
+Outside of authentication APIs, login, password... we need few APIs to support the reservation:

 | Verb | APIs |
 | --- | --- |